Notifications Customization

 Step 1: Open notification settings

-- Use the toggle at the top right to turn the notification on or off
+Use the toggle at the top right of the detail panel to turn the notification on or off

 Step 3: Edit notification template